sethshal/VSCO-App/README.md

    3. I would have like to define different screen sizes to accommodate for different screen sizes.
 I did add landscape mode
    4. I would have liked to add custom exception classes to make the error handling more elegant.
    5. I would have liked to integrate paging into the whole application time permitting
+   6. I would have worked more on making the UI cleaner given more time